ccp84/go_north/README.md

 This function gives the user the first options within the game, to start the game or display the gameplay instructions.
 Logic is included to check which option is returned from the user, and an else catches "other" responses to display an error and prompt the user to enter a valid response either 1 or 2 in this case.

+### display_current_option() function:

+This function takes in the Game object from where it is called and uses the Pathway object, and the game level of the current game to determine which set of options to display to the user.
+The game path is a set of lists within the Pathway object, by using the current game level as an index for the list of lists, this function then gives the user the correct set of on screen options.